xtdb/xtdb/docs/mvp.md

 #### Query

-The query engine is built using the concept of "virtual indexes", which bottom out to a combination of the above physical indexes or disk or data directly in-memory.
+The query engine is built using the concept of "virtual indexes", which bottom out to a combination of the above physical indexes on disk or data directly in-memory.
 The actual queries are represented as a composition and combination of these indexes.
 Things like range constraints are applied as decorators on the lower level indexes.
 The